 Small rural north-central Florida county with flat terrain, sandy surface soils, and scattered hardpan layers.
 Seasonal high water tables in poorly drained flatwoods areas require mound or performance-based septic systems.
 Wells tap the Floridan Aquifer at 100–200 feet with hard water and moderate mineral content, and the county's low density limits cumulative septic impacts.

-Union County has 2 active service providers, including 2 septic installation, 2 drain field repair, 1 septic pumping providers.
+2 active providers, including 2 septic installation, 2 drain field repair, 1 septic pumping providers.

 2 providers found